riganti/dotvvm-docs/Controls/bootstrap5/DropDownItem/sample3/sample.md

-## Sample 3: DropDownButton with DataSource
+## Sample 3: DropDown with DataSource

 You can also load the dropdown button items from a collection in the viewmodel using the `DataSource` property.